roy-sub/Data-Scientist-Interview-Course/Interview Questions & Answers.md

 Answer:

 Logistic regression is used to calculate the probability of occurrence of an event in the form of a dependent output variable based on independent input variables.
-Logistic regression is commonly used to estimate the probability that an instance belongs to a particular class.
+Logistic regression is commonly used to estimate the probability that an instance on whether it belongs to a particular class or not.
 If the probability is bigger than 0.5 then it will belong to that class (positive) and if it is below 0.5 it will belong to the other class.
-This will make it a binary classifier.

-It is important to remember that the Logistic regression isn't a classification model, it's an ordinary type of regression algorithm, and it was developed and used before machine learning, but it can be used in classification when we put a threshold to determine specific categories"
+It is important to remember that the Logistic regression isn't a classification model, it's an ordinary type of regression algorithm but it can be used in classification when we put a threshold to determine specific categories"

-There is a lot of classification applications to it:

-Classify email as spam or not, To identify whether the patient is healthy or not, and so on.
+There is a lot of classification applications to it such as : Classify email as spam or not, To identify whether the patient is healthy or not, and so on.

 ### Q7: Explain briefly batch gradient descent, stochastic gradient descent, and mini-batch gradient descent. and what are the pros and cons for each of them? ###

 Gradient descent is a generic optimization algorithm cable for finding optimal solutions to a wide range of problems.
-The general idea of gradient descent is to tweak parameters iteratively in order to minimize a cost function.
+The general idea of gradient descent is to tweak parameters iteratively in order to minimize the cost function.

 Batch Gradient Descent:
-In Batch Gradient descent the whole training data is used to minimize the loss function by taking a step toward the nearest minimum by calculating the gradient (the direction of descent)
+In Batch Gradient descent the whole training data is used to minimize the cost function by taking a step toward the nearest minimum via calculating the gradient i.e. the direction of descent.

 Pros:
 Since the whole data set is used to calculate the gradient it will be stable and reach the minimum of the cost function without bouncing (if the learning rate is chosen cooreclty)